Acupuncture and the menopause

 Acupuncture in iatrogenic non-menopausal hot flushes after oncology treatment

 This is an increasingly researched area, that oncologists are beginning to suggest acupuncture for.
-A useful resource in this area is http://www.cancerresearchuk.org/hot-flushes-sweats under the “complementary therapies” section.
-Acupuncture has been shown to be helpful for men suffering hot flushes as a side-effect of prostate cancer treatment (Beer et al, 2010; Ashmala et al, 2010), and to women suffering hot flushes as a result of breast cancer treatment (Deng et al, 2007; Lesi et al, 2016)
+A useful resource in this area is Cancer Research UK Hot Flushes under the “complementary therapies” section 3/4 of the way down the page.
+Acupuncture has been shown to also be helpful for men suffering hot flushes as a side-effect of prostate cancer treatment (Beer et al, 2010; Ashmala et al, 2010), and to women suffering hot flushes as a result of breast cancer treatment (Deng et al, 2007; Lesi et al, 2016)

 Overall mechanisms of action: hormones

 Blood measures before and after a course of acupuncture showed increase estraiol (an oestrogen) and decreased follicle stimulating hormone and luteotrophic hormone (LH), (rises in which are responsible for menopausal symptoms).
 (Chiu et al, 2016; Xia et al, 2008; Qin, 2013).
 In menopause, the FSH rises and the oestrogen falls, a combination of which gives rise to the symptoms.
 Acupuncture may therefore be said to be mediating these hormones to give symptomatic relief.

 A recent systematic review of 15 studies, (n=1376) comparing acupuncture and hormone therapy, looking at clinical effects as well as blood measures of FSH, LH and estradiol: concluding acupuncture to be a safe and effective approach (He et al, 2021).